Skip to main content

 Adding your questions

-• On the left side of your Assignment Outline, enter your first question title (optional) and point value.
-You can preview your exam on the right side of your screen as you add questions.
-While you're creating your outline, note that all instructors and TAs in your course will be able to edit it too.
-If multiple people are editing the outline at once, all the users will see a warning message at the top of your screen.
+• While you're creating your outline, note that all instructors and TAs in your course will be able to edit it too.
+If multiple people are editing the outline at once, all the users will see a warning message at the top of their screen.

 • Add your question in the Problem field.